 Why do you prefer working in Vietnam over Germany?

-In Vietnam I’ve received a lot of very positive support from the very start, so it raised my confidence in being able to make a bigger achievement in Vietnam.
-The fact that Vietnamese culture is a little bit more laid back than our super correct German one, helped me to build up Floralpunk step by step with a lot less regulations.
+In Vietnam, I’ve received a lot of very positive support from the very start, so it raised my confidence in being able to make a bigger achievement in Vietnam.
+The fact that Vietnamese culture is a little bit more laid back than our super correct German one, helped me to build up Floralpunk step by step with a lot fewer regulations.
 Vietnamese customers are also more open towards retail concepts that are not 100% perfect yet and even though Floralpunk was nothing like I wanted it to be in the beginning, we still managed to grow our customer base.
 What I also love about Vietnam and what helped me a lot is the fact that Vietnamese people use social media so much and most of the marketing we do is content-based social media marketing.